Life-like cellular automaton: Notation for rules

 There are three standard notations for describing these rules, that are similar to each other but incompatible.
 Wolfram & Packard (1985) use the Wolfram code, a decimal number the binary representation of which has bits that correspond to each possible number of neighbors and state of a cell; the bits of this number are zero or one accordingly as a cell with that neighborhood is dead or alive in the next generation.
 The other two notations unpack the same sequence of bits into a string of characters that is more easily read by a human.

 In the notation used by Mirek's Cellebration, a rule is written as a string x/y where each of x and y is a sequence of distinct digits from 0 to 8, in numerical order.
 The presence of a digit d in the x string means that a live cell with d live neighbors survives into the next generation of the pattern, and the presence of d in the y string means that a dead cell with d live neighbors becomes alive in the next generation.
 For instance, in this notation, Conway's Game of Life is denoted 23/3.

 In the notation used by the Golly open-source cellular automaton package and in the RLE format for storing cellular automaton patterns, a rule is written in the form By/Sx where x and y are the same as in the MCell notation.
 Thus, in this notation, Conway's Game of Life is denoted B3/S23.
 The "B" in this format stands for "birth" and the "S" stands for "survival".
+Thus, B3/S23 states that: